[1] 10

 - R Programming Language (Team 2018)

-- R for Data Science (2e) (Wickham, Cetinkaya-Rundel, and Grolemund 2023)
+- R for Data Science (2e) (Wickham, Cetinkaya-Rundel, et al. 2023)

 - RStudio User Guide (Posit 2025b)

-- Quarto open-source scientific and technical publishing system (“Quarto” 2025)
+- Quarto open-source scientific and technical publishing system (Quarto 2025)

 - {tidyverse} package (Wickham et al. 2019)